 Perched at the crossroads of ancient trade routes, Thessaloniki has been a hub of commerce and a breeding ground for religion, politics, and art since the third century BC.
 Due to its strategic importance, it changed hands many times over the millennia—the Romans, Byzantines, and Ottomans have all laid claim to its sprawling shores, and evidence of their occupation is peppered throughout the city.
 In fact, its vast collection of Byzantine monuments is one of the most extensive in the world.
 Today, Thessaloniki’s value endures: It is the capital of the Macedonia region, and the second-largest city in Greece.
 From the Ano Poli (Upper Town)—a UNESCO World Heritage Site and the only section of the city that survived the Great Fire of 1917—to open-air markets like traditional Modiano and hilltop Kapani, and small shops and tavernas filled with locals, it’s easy to see why Thessaloniki boasts a reputation as Greece’s cultural capital.

-Discover two sides of Athens—our pre-trip extension destination—from ancient ruins to a vibrant youth culture.
+Discover two sides of Athens—from ancient ruins to a vibrant youth culture.

 Produced by Fritzie Andrade, Max Cantor, Chris Carmichael, Aaron Wolfe